 These oils can be mixed and then put on the outside of a collar if it is made of an absorbent cloth.

 Pennyroyal oil is very effective as a tick repellant, but even though many recipes online recommend using pennyroyal for pets, pennyroyal can be toxic to the point of death for dogs and cats.
-For that reason, even though pennyroyal is an effective tick deterrent, we do not recommend using it topically for dogs or cats.
+For that reason, even though pennyroyal is an effective tick deterrent, we do not recommend using it topically (directly on the skin) for dogs or cats.
 If you still do desire to use pennyroyal for dogs, a very small amount (1-2 drops) can be applied to the outside of a collar to repel ticks (make sure the oil is absorbed into the collar before putting it on).
 Pennyroyal should never be used on cats, and only for dogs with caution.

 Safer oils to use that repel fleas are eucalyptus, peppermint, cedarwood, and citronella.